 later by the Chinese government.
 News sources reported that Mr. Xu’s

-starting at the time of his arrest from search engines in mainland China.
+name had been blocked starting at the time of his arrest from search engines in mainland China.
 Given that Mr. Du began his advertisement campaign within a month after the arrest, Google was well aware that the keyword was blocked and yet, failed to inform Mr. Du of that fact.

 Mr. Du’s concern is two-fold.
 First, the AdWords Terms and Conditions fail to mention that the chosen keywords may produce zero results due to blocked keywords or websites.
 Moreover, Google failed to inform Mr. Du that his keyword was blocked by his target area (i.e. China) and therefore, his advertisement would never appear on Google.
 Had Mr. Du been aware of this, he may not have chosen to advertise with Google, or he would have chosen another keyword.
 As a result, of Google’s actions, or inactions, Mr. Du lost potential revenue during that period.
 Second,